 "to effectively instill traditional morals and values while ensuring excellence through an integrated curriculum based upon internationally renowned best practices in teaching and learning primarily based on the British Curriculum, UAE curriculum for Arabic Language, Islamic Studies, and Social Studies and the most modern innovative skills including proficiency in Science and Technology”.

-There has clearly been an appreciation of the ISCS approach among families, with 600 children joining the school in its first two years.
-The majority of children are in the 8 Foundation Stage classes, a further 7 classes across Years 1 to 3, 8 classes in Years 4-6, and 2 in Years 7 and 8.
-The school will progressively add year groups each academic year.
+There was clearly an appreciation of the ISCS approach among families, with 600 children joining the school in its first two years.
+The majority of children joined in the eight Foundation Stage classes, a further 7 classes across Years 1 to 3, 8 classes in Years 4-6, and 2 in Years 7 and 8.
+The school progressively adds year groups each academic year.

 The school currently has 30 different student nationalities, with the highest proportion being Emirati, followed by children from a mix of countries including Pakistan, India, Egypt, the UK and Jordan, together with a further 100+ students from other countries.
 There is a slightly higher male:female ratio among the students, who are separated by gender from Year 5 onwards.
 With average class sizes of 24 in EYFS and 28 in Primary and Secondary, these are on the high side.

 At the time of the 2018-19 KHDA inspection, ISCS had just over 900 students, with the largest nationality (412) Emirati.
 In the last two years, at least partly as a result of moving students, the school has grown by over 20% to reach 1,100 according to KHDA data, or 1,200 from the latest information provided by the school.

 At the time of the last inspection, just over 100 students were identified with additional learning requirements (SEND).
 The teacher:student ratio was 1:12 (in line with the class sizes), and 77 mainly British teachers were supported by a further 37 teaching assistants.
 Staff either hold a teaching degree or other relevant qualification.